ubc-library-rc/intro-static-webpages/markdown-overview.md

 ---

 # Intro to Markdown
-One of the really nice things about GitHub (and GitHub Pages, which you'll learn about later) is that you can use Markdown to format text on a web page without the use (or knowledge!) of HTML coding.
+One of the really nice things about GitHub is that you can use Markdown to format text on a web page without the use (or knowledge!) of HTML coding.
 This makes it really easy to create content.
 In this section, you'll learn a bit more about Markdown and how to use it to create formatted text.

 ## What is Markdown?
 Borrowed shamelessly from GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page: